1124 S. State Street

 - Behavioral Science/Social Awareness, 6 semester hours in addition to the general psychology course above.
 Choose two social awareness courses, in at least two different subject areas.
 One of the courses must be at the 200-level or higher.
 Behavioral Sciences include: Anthropology, Economics, Geography, Political Science, Psychology, Social Science, Sociology.

 - Those lacking a bachelor's degree may choose to complete a B.S. in Vision Science degree by successfully completing the first year of the OD curriculum at MCO.
-In addition to the general pre-optometry admission requirements listed above, students seeking the BSVS are also required to complete an Advanced English / Writing course (ENG 321) as well as a Speech course (COM 121).
+In addition to the general pre-optometry admission requirements listed above, students seeking the BSVS are also required to complete an Advanced English / Writing course (ENGL 321) as well as a Speech course (COMM 121).

 Additional the following courses are strongly recommended but not required: